ELECTRONIC PARKING BRAKE

 - when the driver’s door is opened;

-To confirm that the electronic parking brake is applied, the message “Parking Brake ON” and warning light } on the instrument panel and warning light 2 on the switch 3 light up.
+To confirm that the electronic parking brake is applied, the message “Parking Brake ON” is displayed, the } warning light appears on the instrument panel and the 3 warning light appears on the 4 switch.

+The electronic parking brake can be used to immobilise the vehicle.
 Before leaving the vehicle, check that the electronic parking brake is fully applied.
-Warning light 2 on switch 3 and warning light } on the instrument panel light up to show that the parking brake is applied but go out when the doors are locked.
+Warning light 3 on switch 4 and warning light } on the instrument panel light up to show that the parking brake is applied but go out when the doors are locked.
+Depending on the vehicle, a sticker is located on the upper section of the windscreen to remind you of this.

 Assisted operation (continued)